Processing your Building Application

 Once your application has been approved, and the Council is satisfied the building work meets the requirements of the Building Code, your application will be granted and ready for issue.
 The processing clock is stopped.
 All costs associated with the consent are totalled and an invoice will be sent to you.
 Upon payment of the invoice your approved plans and building consent are issued.

-The approved documentation consists of stamped approved plans, a list of required inspections, the building consent and the Application form for a Code Compliance Certificate.
-Advice Notes and Consent Conditions (if any) are also included.
+The approved documentation consists of stamped approved plans, a list of required inspections, the building consent containing Advice Notes Consent Conditions (if any).
 It is important that you and your agent read and understand all the conditions before commencing work.

 In situations where we may consider to refuse to issue a building consent, we will liaise with the agent and offer the opportunity to provide more information to the application to ensure we are satisfied that the proposed work meets the requirements of the building code.